 While most of us are trying to get our heads around what the Internet of Things (IoT) is, many of our devices have started using IoT (also known as “ubiquitous computing”) information.
 This exchange of information often takes place without our knowledge, and it’s already influencing how we experience the world.
-For example:

 Some cars send operating data to dealers to ensure that parts are available when needed, and some vehicles may even automatically schedule service appointments.